-One of the most captivating stories in Roman Mythology is the myth of Arachne.
+The myth of Arachne is one of the most captivating stories in Classical Mythology.
 First mentioned by Ovid, the myth follows the fate of Arachne, a weaver so skillful that she was able to challenge Athena/Minerva into a competition.
-In the end, Arachne is transformed into a spider to do what she knows best, to weave.
+Even though she did not lose, Arachne was brutally beaten and turned into a spider to do what she knows best, to weave.

 Spinning and weaving were major social activities reserved for women in both ancient Greece and Rome.
 In a world, where the vast majority of women were excluded from public life, weaving was a creative activity that allowed women to gather and socialize.